radeksulc/ibm-bai-workshop/README.md

 ## Preparation 1/2 - Environment startup

-We are working on sharing of the workshop environment template which is going to be available for self-paced labs on <http://bluedemos.com>.
+We are working on sharing of the currently available workshop environment template.
+It is going to be available for self-paced labs on <http://bluedemos.com>.
 ETA December 2020.

 Before starting with the labs, start your environment using [Lab Environment Startup Instructions](/labs/environment/environment-startup.pdf). **Please do not update Windows if asked.**